kyamagu/bbox-annotator/README.md

     mturk.html             Example to use in Amazon MTurk.
     README.md              This documentation.

-Be sure to escape `&` character with `&amp;` when directly editing an MTurk template on the Amazon website.
+Be sure to unescape `&#215;` with `×` when directly editing an MTurk template on the Amazon requester UI.

 Compile
 -------